IP Forwarding and Routing Protocols Part 1

 IP Forwarding on a shoestring Part 1!

 The INTERNET is a packet-switching network that enables its attached devices for example your personal computer ( PC ) to exchange information with other devices.
 The information exchange could take many different forms and from a user level it could be checking your bank balance with Internet banking, buying a book on an amazon website, watching a movie online or downloading your favorite song.
+Sometimes, you might not want information, such as your IP, to be exchanged, especially if you’re downloading movies from a Pirate Bay proxy – VPNs are perfect for this.
 Hypertext Transfer Protocol ( HTTP ) makes up the majority of Internet traffic and is the protocol behind the World Wide Web ( WWW ).
-HTTP which relies on Transmission Control Protocol ( TCP ) as the transport protocol and has become so prevalent as a web communication protocol that most software vendors are developing their applications to specifically utilize web technology, meaning the end-user can use their local web browser on their personal computers to access a variety of resources including various text, images, video streaming and file transfers.
+HTTP which relies on Transmission Control Protocol ( TCP ) as the transport protocol and has become so prevalent as a web communication protocol that most software vendors (like Fileproto, for instance) are developing their applications to specifically utilize web technology, meaning the end-user can use their local web browser on their personal computers to access a variety of resources including various text, images, video streaming (like that you can look here and learn more about) and file transfers.
 In order for these upper layer protocols ( HTTP ) to work efficient and offer an acceptable user experience, elements lower down in the Open Systems Interconnection ( OSI ) communication module need to be fine tuned and operational for data transfers.

 These devices have a table known as a routing tables which tells them how and where to forward the packets.
 The routing table is populated by either a dynamic process or a static process by what is known as a routing protocol.
 A static routing protocol is specific to that device, manually configured and is not automatically populated to other routers.
 A dynamic process runs distributed algorithms that the routers run among themselves in order to make the correct routing decision.
 An example of a dynamic routing protocol is OSPF and a static routing protocol would be a static route.
 A router’s routing protocol may take the form of Distance Vector Algorithms or Link-State Algorithms.
 Distance Vector Algorithms are simpler in their approach and usually try to find paths with a simple metric, such as the number of router hops ( devices ) to the destination.
 A router runs its algorithm and determines the best path to a particular destination, the router then notifies all of its neighboring routers of its current path; concurrently the router’s neighbors are also notifying the router of their best paths.
 It may be the case that the router after seeing all the other best paths from its neighboring devices notices that there is a better path through one of its neighbors.
 If so, the router updates its routing table with the better paths.
 In comparison to a Distance Vector Algorithm ( distributed calculation ), a link state algorithm employ a replicated database approach.
 Each router contributes to pieces of the database, essentially every device adds a piece in order to create a full map of the network.
 Instead of advertising a list of distances to each known destination, the router advertises the states of its local links ( interfaces ).
 These link state advertisements are then advertised to the other routers , together all these messages combine to complete a full database of the network which is synchronized between each router through regular intervals.
 Essentially, link state protocols must flood information about the topology to every device in the network, the distance ( path ) vector protocols must process the topology change information at every hop through the network.